Bob Houghton: India

 After coaching Chinese side Changsha Ginde for a few months, Houghton was then appointed head coach of India in June 2006 by the All India Football Federation.
 His appointment saw a general progress in India's performances crowned by victory in the Nehru Cup in August 2007.
 The following year India suffered a huge loss when Maldives defeated them at the final of 2008 SAFF Championship, despite a 100% record in the group stage, including a victory over the Maldives.
-However, Houghton led India to the AFC Challenge Cup title as they beat Tajikistan 4–1 in August 2008, which gave India a berth at the Asian cup 2011 in Doha.
+However, Houghton led India to the AFC Challenge Cup title as they defeated Tajikistan 4–1 in August 2008, which gave India a berth at the 2011 Asian Cup in Doha.
 He also oversaw the Indian team to its second consecutive Nehru Cup trophy win in 2009.
 He resigned in 2010 after not being able to reach a new contract deal.
 He later confirmed that his contract had been renewed until 2013, but hinted that he might review his decision after the 2011 Asian Cup.

 At the Asian Cup, India, the lowest-ranked team in the tournament, lost all of their three group matches as predicted.
-Despite this, India's football authorities expressed disappointment over the national team's performance and the All India Football Federation (AIFF) technical committee urged the executive committee to sack Houghton.

-On 23 April 2011, Bob Houghton tendered his immediate resignation as the India national team coach, which the AIFF accepted.
+Despite this, India's football authorities expressed disappointment over the national team's performance and the All India Football Federation (AIFF) technical committee urged the executive committee to dismiss Houghton.
+On 23 April 2011, Houghton tendered his immediate resignation as the India national team coach, which the AIFF accepted.
 Houghton's last assignment as Indian coach was the AFC Challenge Cup 2012 qualifiers in Malaysia, where India topped Group B which included Pakistan, Chinese Taipei and Turkmenistan.